 Because these assets often carry a heavy income tax obligation to your heirs, they can be a particularly attractive source for funding your charitable gifts.

-FIRC offers one of Summit County’s largest free food markets, which served over 2,000 visits last year to those facing hunger.
+FIRC offers one of Summit County’s largest free food markets.
 Without donations, FIRC would not be able to keep the food market shelves stocked.

 If you have any questions, please contact email@example.com